Book a strategy call

 How does the 5-year mortgage rate compare to the bond yield?

-The 5-year Government of Canada yield is 3.14%; lenders fund 5-year fixed mortgages off that yield and add a spread.
-The Bank of Canada's posted 5-year conventional mortgage rate is 6.09% — but posted rates sit well above the rates borrowers actually negotiate, so treat it as a ceiling.
+The 5-year Government of Canada yield is 3.31%; lenders fund 5-year fixed mortgages off that yield and add a spread.
+The Bank of Canada's posted 5-year conventional mortgage rate is 6.09% — a ceiling, well above what borrowers actually pay.
+The lowest 5-year fixed currently advertised is about 4.04% insured (4.39% conventional / uninsured, 4.54% on a rental) (Ratehub.ca, as of August 3, 2026) — roughly 2.05 points below posted.
 Your rate depends on the lender, the term and your application.

 How often do these rates change, and how current are the figures here?